 Eli Review’s analytics are unique.
 A well-designed review produces powerful trends about drafts and comments in real-time.
 Instructors can quickly provide whole class feedback on the criteria students are struggling with.

-Following a review, many instructors use their data to debrief the activity.
-This is where instructors discuss feedback trends, talk about feedback, examine peer exemplars, and coach writers through the next steps.
+After a review, many instructors debrief with students.
+Instructors discuss feedback trends, talk about comments, examine peer exemplars, and coach writers through the next steps.

-These features in Eli Review are based on well-established principles of formative vs. summative feedback, which are discussed in great detail in our Teacher Development Module #4, Evidence-Based Teaching.
-There you can read about and watch brief videos demonstrating some of the generalized strategies for evidence-based instruction, including peer modeling and data interpretation.
+These features in Eli Review are based on well-established principles of formative vs. summative feedback, which are discussed in Evidence-Based Teaching.
+There you can read about and watch brief videos demonstrating peer modeling and data interpretation.

 This tutorial covers how instructors can put the analytic data produced by Eli Review to work.
 Related resources include:

 You can also find human support to help you learn how to use Eli Review effectively.
 You can contact Melissa Meeks, Eli’s director of professional development, to talk through your course data.